Backpacking Perth, the most isolated capital city in the world, will surely captivate you with its charm.

 Free Activities: Luckily, Perth is loaded with things to do for free!
 Swim at the beach, stroll around Kings Park, admire a coastal sunset, check out local art and sculptures, walk along the riverfront, view the city from lookout points, or browse the many markets and festivals.
 It is easy to experience Perth on a backpacker budget.

 City Center: The Central Business District (CBD) is where business and culture intermingle.
-Home to convict-built Government House and Town Hall.
-The City Center is also within walking distance to Kings Park & Botanic Gardens.
+You can find many of Perth’s amazing places in the city center.
+Home to convict-built Government House and Town Hall, the City Center is also within walking distance to Kings Park & Botanic Gardens.

 Northbridge: Home to many restaurants, bars, pubs, cafes, and most of Perth’s nightclubs.
 The Cultural Centre has its roots here, and it is within walking distance to the CBD.